-In a first series of induction cases, we prove that conditionally on the existence of some structures in~$\supp w$, one can construct a non-zero weight $t:E\to \mathbb{R}$ (with positive and negative values) with $\supp t \subseteq \supp w$, that satisfies the following.
-Letting~$X_t$ be the set of vertices~$v$ with~$d_t(v)\neq 0$, then {$(\alph{enumi})$} \begin{enumerate} \item every vertex of~$X_t$ is adjacent to exactly one edge of~$\supp w$; and \item $t(uv)=0$ whenever $uv$ is an edge with~$u,v\in X_t$. \end{enumerate} Let us show that in this case it is possible to perform an induction step as described above.
+Next, we argue that to obtain a decomposition as in (\ref{dec:w}), it suffices to construct a nonzero weight $t:E\to \mathbb{R}$ (with positive and negative values) with $\supp t \subseteq \supp w$, that satisfies the following.
+Letting~$X_t$ be the set of vertices~$v$ with~$d_t(v)\neq 0$, then {$(\alph{enumi})$} \begin{enumerate} \item every vertex of~$X_t$ is incident to exactly one edge of~$\supp w$; and \item $t(uv)=0$ whenever $uv$ is an edge with~$u,v\in X_t$. \end{enumerate} Note that $X_t$ could be empty.
+Before identifying the cases in which we can construct $t$, we first show that we can indeed use such a $t$ to obtain the desired decomposition of $w$ as in~(\ref{dec:w}).
 Let~$m_1$ be the largest real number such that~$w + m_1\cdot t$ has no negative value, and, similarly, let~$m_2$ be the largest real number such that $w - m_2\cdot t$ has no negative value.

 To ensure that~$m_1$ and~$m_2$ are well-defined, we need to check that~$t$ has at least one positive and one negative value.
-To see this, note that $t$ is non-zero so there is $e\in E$ with~$t(e)\neq 0$.
-By~\ref{it:t:stable}, $e$ is adjacent to a vertex~$v \notin X_t$ with $d_t(v)=0$, which implies that~$v$ is adjacent to at least one edge~$e'$ such that the sign of $t(e')$ is the opposite of the sign of~$t(e)$.
+To see this, note that $t$ is nonzero so there is an $e\in E$ with~$t(e)\neq 0$.
+By~\ref{it:t:stable}, $e$ is incident to a vertex~$v \notin X_t$ with $d_t(v)=0$, which implies that~$v$ is incident to at least one edge~$e'$ such that the sign of $t(e')$ is the opposite of the sign of~$t(e)$.

 Now define

 It is clear from this definition that~$w=w_1+w_2$.
 For $i\in\{1,2\}$, the definition of~$m_i$ also ensures that $w_i$ has no negative value and satisfies $\supp w_i \subsetneq \supp w$ (recalling that $\supp t\subseteq \supp w$).
 So it remains to show that~$\Delta(w_1)+\Delta(w_2)=\Delta(w)$.